madiajijah11/exceltodynamodbjson/README.md

 # exceltodynamodbjson

-make sure your first row is a JSON key
+make sure put your key at first row in Excel

 | key1  | key2 |
 | ------------- | ------------- |